WPStore/google-analytics-mu/readme.txt

 Contributors: Dartur
 Donate link: http://darturonline.se/ga_mu_async.html
-Tags: Google Analytics, analytics, statistics, stats, lightweight, multisite, multiuser, multiblog, tracking, simple, network Requires at least: 3.0.4
+Tags: Google Analytics, analytics, statistics, stats, lightweight, multisite, multiuser, multiblog, tracking, simple, network Requires at least: 3.1
-Tested up to: 3.0.4
+Tested up to: 3.1.2
-Stable tag: trunk
+Stable tag: 1.1
 License: GPLv2

-Super admin can collect statistics networkwide with one GA account and let the regular admins collect statistics on their own sites with own accounts.
+Network admin can collect statistics networkwide with one GA account and let the regular admins collect statistics on their own sites with own accounts.

 == Description ==

-Google Analytics Multisite Async lets the super admin collect statistics from all sites and it lets the regular site admins collect statistics from their own site.
+Google Analytics Multisite Async lets the network admin collect statistics from all sites and it lets the regular site admins collect statistics from their own site.
 This means that statistics are collected to 2 different Analytics accounts at once, assuming that the site admin have entered an ID of course.
 It's the asynchronous version of Analytics.
-There is a simple settings page that is only visible to the admins.
+The network admin can choose whether the site admins should be able to collect statistics or not.

 The plugin is localized and available in:

+* English
+* Swedish
+* German
-* english
+* Dutch
-* swedish
+* Persian

 If you translate it to more languages please send me the language files so I can include them here.